Images

 Hag Sameach and Shavuot

-The following is an article written by our good friend Cathy Hargett of Highway to Zion about the Feast of Shavuot - Pentecost.
+The following is an article written by our good friend Cathy of Highway to Zion about the Feast of Shavuot - Pentecost.

 Shalom, Shalom!